Thomas Metzger

-Thomas A. Metzger (born 1933, Chinese Character: 墨子刻) is a senior fellow at Stanford University's Hoover Institution.
-He is the son of the German philosopher Arnold Metzger (1892–1974).
-He specializes in the intellectual and institutional history of China, studying both the premodern and modern periods.
-His current research focuses on contemporary China's moral-political discourse and its historical roots, dealing with both China and Taiwan.
-He also has written on U.S.–China policy issues and has lectured widely in English and Chinese in the United States, Europe, Taiwan, China, and Hong Kong.
+Thomas A. Metzger (1933 – 17 October 2025; Chinese Character: 墨子刻) was a senior fellow at Stanford University's Hoover Institution.
+He was the son of the German philosopher Arnold Metzger (1892–1974).
+He specialized in the intellectual and institutional history of China, studying both the premodern and modern periods.
+Toward the end of his career, his research focused on contemporary China's moral-political discourse and its historical roots, dealing with both China Mainland and Taiwan.
+He also wrote on U.S.–China policy issues and lectured widely in English and Chinese in the United States, Europe, Taiwan, China, and Hong Kong.

 Life

 He received a B.A. from the University of Chicago in 1952, and an M.A. from Georgetown University in 1959, and a Ph.D. from Harvard University in History and Far Eastern Languages in 1967.

 His many articles and book reviews in Chinese and English include "The Organizational Capabilities of the Ch'ing State on the Field of Commerce," in W. E. Willmott, ed., Economic Organization in Chinese Society (Stanford University Press, 1972); "Some Ancient Roots of Chinese Thought," in Early China (1987); "Continuities between Modern and Premodern China," in P.A.
 Cohen and M. Goldman, eds., Ideas across Cultures (Council on East Asian Studies, Harvard University, 1990); "The Western Concept of the Civil Society in the Context of Chinese History," in S. Kaviraj and S. Khilnani, eds., Civil Society: History and Possibilities (Cambridge University Press, 2001); with R.H.
 Myers, "Chinese Nationalism and American Policy," Orbis (winter 1998); articles in mainland Chinese journals, such as Xue-shu si-xiang ping-lun and Hua-dong shi-fan da-xueh xue-bao as well as articles in the Hong Kong journal, She-hui li-lun hsueh-pao.
 He is also the author of The Internal Organization of Ch'ing Bureaucracy: Legal, Normative, and Communication Aspects (Harvard University Press, 1973) and Escape from Predicament: Neo-Confucianism and China's Evolving Political Culture (Columbia University Press, 1977).
 A Chinese translation of the latter was released in 1990 by Kiangsu jen-min ch'u-pan-she in Nanking (latest reprinting in 1996).
 His latest book is A Cloud Across the Pacific: Essays on the Clash between Chinese and Western Political Theories Today (Hong Kong: The Chinese University Press, 2005).

 In 1968–1969, he was a lecturer in Chinese studies at the Hebrew University of Jerusalem, and he joined the department of history at the University of California at San Diego (UCSD) in 1970, staying there until 1990, when he retired as a professor emeritus.